skip to main content

 A student must be enrolled and attending school in HCPSS while awaiting a reassignment determination.

-• Immediate concerns for student safety and/or issues with specific staff and/or administration should be addressed through the Parent Concern Process.
+• Immediate concerns for student safety and/or issues with specific staff and/or administration should be addressed through the Formal Concern Process.

-• Issues relating to a student’s IEP or 504 Plan (including accommodations, implementation, and/or school placement) must be resolved at the school level with the IEP team or 504 Case Manager.
+• Concerns related to a student’s IEP or 504 Plan (including accommodations, implementation, and/or school placement) must be resolved at the school level with the IEP team or 504 Case Manager.

-Decisions to grant reassignment in this category are made through consultation with school-based administration, school counselors, Pupil Personnel Workers, as well as any office relevant to the request (e.g., Office of Health Services, Office of Psychological Services).
+Decisions to grant reassignment in this category are made through consultation with school-based staff as well as consultation with any Central Office departments relevant to the request (e.g., Office of Psychological Services; Office of Health Services; Office of Student Supports and Engagement).

 Required documentation:

-• Supporting Documentation Form for Licensed Medical or Mental Health Professional
+• Recommendation Form for a Licensed Medical or Mental Health Professional

-• Documentation of a student’s work with a mental health or medical professional (e.g., should include information about the diagnosis, treatment and expected outcomes).
+• Documentation of a student’s work with a mental health or medical professional (e.g., should include information about the diagnosis, treatment plan, and expected outcomes)

-• Documentation that demonstrates a link between a student’s mental health and/or medical condition and necessity for transfer to requested school.
+• Documentation that demonstrates a link between a student’s mental health and/or medical condition and the necessity for a transfer to a different school

-• Documentation that staff/health professionals at the designated school cannot support a student’s mental health needs and/or medical condition.
+• Documentation that demonstrates that HCPSS staff at the designated school cannot support a student’s socioemotional wellbeing, mental health needs, and/or medical condition

-• Documentation such as completion of a Bullying, Cyberbullying, Harassment, or Intimidation Reporting Form.
+• A principal’s complaint outcome letter after completion of a Bullying, Cyberbullying, Harassment, or Intimidation Reporting Form

 Option 4: Employee